timvandam/sqt/doc/Lecture 1 - Introduction to Software Testing.md

 Think of for example a news homepage displaying yesterday's news instead of today's.

 #### Fault
 Also called a **bug** or **defect**.
-A fault is the technical mistake in the system that can cause a failure.
+A fault is the technical mistake in a system that can cause a failure.
 An example could be incorrectly using `>` instead of `>=` in your code.
-Note that a fault does not necessarily cause a failure; the faulty code might never not be evaluated, making it seem as if it is not there.
+Note that a fault does not necessarily cause a failure; the faulty code might never be evaluated, making it seem as if it is not there.

 #### Error